 Epilepsy is a common neurological disorder affecting 1 in 26 people..It is poorly understood and has devastating effects on lives.
 Individuals with Epilepsy often live in constant fear of a seizure.
 They may be limited socially and professionally.
 It is often misunderstood and misdiagnosed.
 Treatment options are limited and the options available do not work for every one

-On April !4th I will join with Katie's friend's and Walk for Epilepsy.
+On April 18th I will join with Katie's friend's in a virtual Walk for Epilepsy.
 We will walk to honor her life and to raise funds to support other families affected by this disorder.
 We walk to support the mission of the Foundation "To stop seizures and SUDEP, find a cure and overcome the challenges created by epilepsy through efforts including education, advocacy, and research to accelerate ideas into therapy".

 How can you help?